“Basketball Wives” Jennifer Williams, Civil Rights Activist Tamika Mallory & More Attend #SupportYourGirlfriends Jamaica Retreat (Exclusive)

 More Than 30 Women Attend Empowerment Retreat In Ocho Rios, Jamaica

-Reality star Jennifer Williams and Women’s March co-chair Tamika Mallory were in the Caribbean this week for some fun, sun – and sisterhood.
+TV personality Jennifer Williams and Women’s March co-chair Tamika Mallory were in the Caribbean this week for some fun, sun – and sisterhood.

 The boldface names joined more than 30 prominent women from the worlds of media, finance, business, beauty, fashion, and more for Tene Nicole’s third annual #SupportYourGirlfriends trip at the Moon Palace Resort in Ocho Rios, Jamaica.